Nigelmnz/epi-js/README.md

 epi-js
 ======

-This is a work-in-progress, solutions for [Elements of Programming Interviews][1] problems written in Javascript.
-README template based off a similar project by [mrekucci][https://github.com/mrekucci/epi].
+These are my current solutions to [Elements of Programming Interviews][1], written in Javascript.

 ### How to run
 After cloning the directory, prepare it with: